leftmostcat/hack-asm/README.md

 # hack-asm
-Implementation of the nand2tetris Hack assembler
+An implementation of the nand2tetris Hack assembler in Rust.